thatvirtualguy/thatvirtualguy.github.io/content/_index.md

   - block: markdown
     content:
       title: Want to support me?
-      subtitle: Read, like and support your favourite creators.
+      subtitle: Support your favourite creators while earning crypto.
-      text: We are mostly active on the [HIVE](https://hiveonboard.com?ref=thatvirtualguy) blockchain. **NOTE:** we earn 3% of your HIVE rewards.
+      text: We are mostly active on the [HIVE](https://hiveonboard.com?ref=thatvirtualguy) blockchain. **NOTE:** we earn 3% commission of your HIVE rewards.
 You can change that at any time.
 ---